LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 **This app must enable users to:**
 1. Search for produce name, country of origin and description

-2. Identify top countries of origin where the client buys most produce from
+2. Identify top countries of origin with the most frequent purchase history

 3. Sort produce by produce type(Fruit or Vegetable)